 Sylvia is a highly experienced script supervisor who has worked with the likes of Danny Boyle and Clio Barnard.
 She has recently moved into writing original drama and her fantastic female led crime series is currently out to producers.

-Stephen’s film TORMENTED, a classic tale of undead revenge, was produced by Slingshot, BBC Films and Pathe, and was released to great reviews in May 2009.
+Stephen’s film Tormented, a classic tale of undead revenge, was produced by Slingshot, BBC Films and Pathe, and was released to great reviews:

 Jake is writing an episode of DEATH IN PARADISE for Red Planet.
 He wrote many episodes of Channel 5’s critically acclaimed, SUSPECTS, starring Faye Ripley, which ran for five series.
 He is still heavily involved in adapting and originating stories for the international market, including Germany and Holland.